R3Conclave/conclave-core-sdk/docs/docs/mail.md

 as a result.

 !!! note
-    Even if the sender doesn't have a static key a random one is generated and used.
+    Even if the sender doesn't have a static key, a random one is generated and used.
 This is so that every mail has a valid sender value which allows the enclave to ensure mail is ordered per sender (and topic), as discussed [previously](#attacks-on-messaging).